Part 2 of 2

 This conception of tradition repudiates the notion of multiculturalism, which is a manifestation of economic determinism, whether in its capitalistic or socialistic forms.
 Eliot stated that where more than one culture exists in a locality the formation and transmission of a culture is subverted.
-Eliot was not advocating apologetics for racial supremacy, by clinging “to traditions as a way of asserting our superiority over less favoured peoples.”
+Eliot was not advocating racial supremacy, which he viewed as clinging “to traditions as a way of asserting our superiority over less favoured peoples.”
 What is required for a tradition to become established is a sense of place and permanence.
 “The population should be homogeneous; where two or more cultures exist in the same place they are likely either to be fiercely self-conscious or both to become adulterate.”

-This of course has become ever more impossible, as capitalism has proceeded until we have what is today called globalization; where there are no settled or homogenous communities, where a new form of economic nomadism has formed a cosmopolitan class devoid of any attachments to locality, custom or tradition, lauded by G. Pascal Zachary in The Global Me as virtually a new human species at the service of global capitalism
+Eliot’s recommendation has, of course, become ever more impossible, as capitalism has developed until we have what is today called “globalization.”
+There are no settled or homogenous communities, and a new form of economic nomadism has formed a cosmopolitan class devoid of any attachments to locality, custom or tradition.
+This condition has been lauded by G. Pascal Zachary in The Global Me as virtually a new human species at the service of global capitalism

-To what is today championed by those such as Zachary as the unlimited possibilities of economic advance offered by the global village and the global market place, Eliot would contend: “We must also remember that in spite of every means of transport that can be devised the local community must always be the most permanent.”
-This concept of the local community for Eliot even took precedence over the nation, which was only as useful as it allowed for the stability of the community, which in turn was a grouping of families, rooted to place through generations.
+Against what is today championed by men like Zachary as the unlimited possibilities of economic advance offered by the global village and the global market place, Eliot contends: “We must also remember that in spite of every means of transport that can be devised the local community must always be the most permanent.”
+This concept of the local community for Eliot even took precedence over the nation, which was only useful insofar as it allowed for the stability of the community, which in turn was a grouping of families, rooted to place through generations.
 A nation’s “strength and its geographical size depend upon the comprehensiveness of a way of life which can harmonise parts with distinct local characters of their own.”
 Hence, regionalism, or separatism, will arise when the nation-state becomes centralized and intrudes upon local tradition, for “It is only a law of nature, that local patriotism, when it represents a distinct tradition and culture, takes precedence over a more abstract national patriotism.”

-It is a call to reject cosmopolitanism, universalism, and urbanization: all the symptoms of the modern epoch of decay, and to return to the land, to the village, to the produce markets and church; all that which seems evoked by the word: parish.
-One is reminded of the same nostalgia for the organic society, stable, transmitting a fixed culture generation after generation that Knut Hamsun evoked in such novels as Growth of the Soil.
+This is a call to reject cosmopolitanism, universalism, and urbanization: all the symptoms of the modern epoch of decay, and to return to the land, to the village, to the produce markets and church; all that which seems evoked by the word parish.
+One is reminded of the nostalgia for the organic society, stable and transmitting a fixed culture generation after generation, evoked by Knut Hamsun in such novels as Growth of the Soil.

 The Idea of a Christian Society

-The Criterion closed as World War II approached, Eliot seeing the rise of Fascism and of nationalistic impulses as a disappearance of the “European Mind,” which he had sought to revivify, for Fascism and nationalism represent variants of modernity, and indeed spring from the same epoch as rationalism and liberalism, despite the traditionalism in incorporated into most varieties of Fascism.
+The Criterion ceased publication as the Second World War approached.
+Eliot saw the rise of fascism and of nationalistic impulses as a disappearance of the “European Mind,” which he had sought to revivify.
+Fascism and nationalism represent variants of modernity, and indeed spring from the same Enlightenment milieu as rationalism and liberalism, despite the traditionalism found in most varieties of fascism.

-Being reactionaries, Yeats and Julius Evola, like Eliot, rejected Fascism and statist nationalism for the same reasons.
-It represented mass mobilization; it was plebeian and modern; it was championed by Futurists under Marinetti in Italy, rejecting all Tradition; it was intrinsically republican and centralist.
+Not unlike Eliot, reactionaries such as Yeats and Julius Evola rejected fascism and statist nationalism for the same reasons: they represented mass mobilization; they were plebeian and modern; they were championed by Futurists under Marinetti in Italy, rejecting all tradition; they were intrinsically republican and centralist.

-Eliot, conversely, as a reactionary in the most positive sense of the word, was a royalist and decentralist; he looked to a Europe of Faith, to the gentry and the nobility, rather than the bureaucrat and the technocrat; he preferred farm, cottage, and church to steel and mechanization.
-Eliot’s Europe, like Yeats’s et al. was dealt the finishing death blows by World War II, as it had been dealt a lethal blow by World War I, from which it had been nowhere near recovery.
+On the other hand, Eliot, as a reactionary in the most positive sense of the word, was a royalist and decentralist.
+He looked to a Europe of faith, to the gentry and the nobility, rather than the bureaucrat and the technocrat.
+He preferred farm, cottage, and church to steel and mechanization.
+Eliot’s Europe, like that of Yeats and others, was dealt the death blow by the Second World War, as it had been dealt an earlier, almost lethal blow by the First World War, from which it had been nowhere near recovery.

-Yet because Eliot eschewed Fascism, and even wrote a now little-known play that was performed at Sadler’s Wells Theatre, London, which depicted with equal disquiet contending Redshirts and Blackshirts, it should not be thought that Eliot had become some type of Liberal who had repudiated earlier views under the pressure of anti-fascist conformity, a position that some have well-meaningly attempted in Eliot’s defense against attacks from Leftist critics.
+Eliot even expressed his reservations about fascism in a now little-known play that was performed at Saddlers Wells Theatre, London, which depicted with equal disquiet contending Redshirts and Blackshirts.
+Nevertheless, it should not be thought that Eliot had become some sort of liberal who had repudiated earlier views under the pressure of anti-fascist conformity, a position that some have well-meaningly attempted in Eliot’s defense against attacks from Leftist critics.

 Eliot’s answer was, as ever, a return to Christianity as the social ethos.
-Eliot expounded this view in a volume published shortly after the demise of The Criterion, in 1939: The Idea of a Christian Society.
-A society founded on the Christian ethos would “compel changes in our organization of industry and commerce and financial credit” and it would facilitate rather than as at present impede, a life of devotion for those capable of it.
+Eliot expounded this view in The Idea of a Christian Society, a work published shortly after the demise of The Criterion, in 1939.
+A society founded on the Christian ethos would “compel changes in our organization of industry and commerce and financial credit,” and it would facilitate rather than (as it does at present) impede a life of devotion for those capable of it.

-On the eve of war with the totalitarian states, Eliot did not cringe from castigating the nebulousness of the political terms that had assumed sanctity in the Western world: “liberalism” and “democracy.”
-In particular, “democracy” has assumed the height of popularity, and even those who sympathized with the Hitlerite regime used the word in a positive sense, while pointing out, legitimately, Eliot agreed, that what governs the “democratic” states is “financial oligarchy.”
-The doctrine that continued to animate democracy is “liberalism,” and here Eliot maintains his critical attitude, stating that liberalism “still permeates our minds and affects our attitude towards much of life . . . [and] tends to release energy rather than to accumulate it, to relax, rather than to fortify.”
+On the eve of war with the totalitarian states, Eliot did not shrink from castigating the nebulousness of the political terms that had assumed sanctity in the Western world: “liberalism” and “democracy.”
+In particular, “democracy” has attained the height of popularity, and even those who sympathized with the Hitler regime used the word in a positive sense, while legitimately claiming (in agreement with Eliot) that what governs the “democratic” states is “financial oligarchy.”
+The doctrine that continued to animate democracy is “liberalism,” and here Eliot maintained his critical attitude, stating that liberalism “still permeates our minds and affects our attitude towards much of life . . . [and] tends to release energy rather than to accumulate it, to relax, rather than to fortify.”

-The most acute forms of Liberal dissolution are in states that have become most industrialized.
+The most acute forms of liberal dissolution are in states that have become most industrialized.
 Hence, men and women of all classes are “detached from tradition, alienated from religion, and susceptible to mass suggestion: in other words, a mob.
 And a mob will be no less a mob if it is well fed, well clothed, well housed, and well disciplined.”
-Here we see cogently expressed the concerns that took some of Eliot’s contemporaries such as Pound, Lawrence, and Yeats to the Right.
+Here we see cogently expressed the concerns that took some of Eliot’s contemporaries (Pound, Lawrence, Yeats, et al.) to the Right.
 The rise of the mob was concomitant with that of liberalism and democracy, and such a society was not conducive to high culture, but rather to barbarity.
-Writing in 2011 it seems superfluous to make any comment on the accuracy of the predictions of Eliot and company on the results of liberalism on the social and cultural body.
+Today it seems superfluous to make any comment on the accuracy of the predictions of Eliot and company on the results of liberalism on the social and cultural body.